 There’s what sounds like a smile.

-“It’s probably apocryphal.
-We aren’t sure how he actually died.
+“That story is probably apocryphal.
+Scholars aren’t sure how Drakon actually died.
 But the fact that people told this story in the first place tells us a great deal.”

 “Sounds like he did too good a job, if they killed him,” says Gui.